peterramaldes/keg/README.md

 ### `KEGPATH`

-The optional `KEGPATH` environment variable contains one or more colon-delimited full paths to all knowledge bases for the current user account.
+The optional `KEGPATH` environment variable contains one or more colon-delimited full paths to all local knowledge nodes for the current user account.

 ## Knowledge Bases